SevenShepherd/SevenShepherd.github.io/_posts/2024-07-23-indoctrination.markdown

 <br>

 > “The words of the wise are like cattle prods—painful but helpful.
 Their collected sayings are like a nail-studded stick with which a shepherd drives the sheep.” ― Ecclesiastes 12:11

+--

+> The LORD says,<br>
+>>“I will put a curse on people<br>
+who trust in mere human beings,<br>
+who depend on mere flesh and blood for their strength,<br>
+and whose hearts have turned away from the LORD.
+>
+&mdash; Jeremiah 17:5 NET

 <script>
     var refTagger = {